 Fragile watermarking embeds a secret sequence into the host audiovisual data.
-If the host is tampered the secret sequence is also modified.
+If the host are tampered the secret sequence is also modified.
 The receiver calculates the correlation between the watermark sequence and the received data.
-If the correlation is below a threshold, it indicates that the data has been modified [4].
+If the correlation is beneath a threshold, it indicates that the data has been modified [4].

-In the following sub sections: content-based authentication, and content-fragile watermarking concept are introduced.
+In the following sub sections: contentbased authentication, and contentfragile watermarking concept are introduced.